Kubernetes distributions

 Red Hat OpenShift

-- Create SCC for Node Agent and Cluster Agent
+- Elevated SCC access for the Node Agent and Cluster Agent

 - Kubelet API certificates may not always be signed by cluster CA